sprintcube/docker-compose-lamp/README.md

 It comes with Redis.
 It runs on default port `6379`.

+## Dns
+To give you a perfect development enviroment we have added dns masq to the configuration.

+you will need to add the IP and rang to your enviroment file (see sample.env) this ip will then be used as your providing dns.

+In your local settings you Network > Network > Dns then add the given IP to the list.

+your local network will now list to the TLD *.test so if you ping lampstack.test.

 ## Contributing
 We are happy if you want to create a pull request or help people with their issues.
 If you want to create a PR, please remember that this stack is not built for production usage, and changes should be good for general purpose and not overspecialized.
 > Please note that we simplified the project structure from several branches for each php version, to one centralized master branch.
 Please create your PR against master branch.